silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-with-Severity-Score/object_detection/README.md

 To check how well the object detection model is, only three steps are needed.
 Step 1.
 Copy pascal_label_map.pbtxt to 'inference/'.
 Step 2.
 Open 'inference/config.ini' and set some parameters
-* img_path: Path to image directory be detected.
+* img_path: Path to directory of image be detected.
 * log_path: Path to predicted output folder.
 * model_path: Path to model from [Export Model](#export-model).
 * model_name: Model name.